AmineFarhaoui/wordpress-template/readme.md

-A complete docker environment template for Wordpress with nginx and and mysql.
+A complete docker environment template for WordPress with NGINX and and MYSQL.
 ----------------------------------------------------------------------------------------------
 First copy/rename the .env.example file to .env and configure the variables if needed.
 Then simply run ``` docker-compose up -d ```, visit localhost:8000 and stand developing you're website.